OperatorJack/MWSE-mods/Carnithus Armamentarium Redux/Carnithus Armamentarium Redux - readme.md

 - Relocated storefront from Maar Gan into new, interior cell.
 - Updated the Drow in Mournhold to guide you to the new interior cell.
 It is not accessible otherwise.
 - Improved some lighting, objects, etc.
-- Cleaned references to Maar Gan & removed many dirty references, increasing mod compatability.
+- Cleaned references to Maar Gan & removed many dirty references, increasing mod compatibility.
 - Cleaned many meshes and textures to reduce technical issues in rendering.

 From Carnithus' 2005 description of the mod: